dev1virtuoso/Documentation/dev1virtuoso/Blog/README.md

 9. The website assumes no responsibility for any loss or damage arising from the use of the website content or access to third-party links.
 10. This copyright statement is subject to change or update at any time.
 Please check regularly for the latest version.

-For inquiries, please contact Carson at [following methods](https://github.com/dev1virtuoso/Documentation/blob/main/dev1virtuoso/Attachment/dev1virtuoso/carson-wu.md).
+For inquiries, please contact Carson through [following methods](https://github.com/dev1virtuoso/Documentation/blob/main/dev1virtuoso/Attachment/dev1virtuoso/carson-wu.md).